The Last Perfect Summer of Richard Dawlish: a Dottie Manderson mystery book 4

-The Member for Hamfield and West Nottingham, the Honourable Peter Maynard, with his charming wife Augustine, hosted one such event at their elegant home in the leafy suburb of Hamfield.
+The Member for Hamfield and West Nottingham, the Honourable Norman Maynard, with his charming wife Augustine, hosted one such event at their elegant home in the leafy suburb of Hamfield.

 It was a glorious evening.
 The weather for the first week of an English June was perfect: warm and sunny, with a cloudless blue sky and the merest hint of a breeze ruffling its fingers through the early roses, bringing their fragrance lightly into the house.

-The ballroom, a recent and somewhat garish addition when viewed from the outside, inside followed neatly on from the hall, the dining room and the drawing room by the simple expedient of moving back the furniture and flinging back the folding doors that separated the rooms.
-The result was a vast flowing space where guests could mingle and roam, drink in hand, from the dancefloor to the buffet and back again.
+The ballroom, a recent and somewhat garish addition when viewed from the outside, inside flowed neatly on from the other reception rooms.
+By the simple expedient of moving the furniture and flinging wide the folding doors that separated the rooms, the whole of the downstairs was transformed into a vast space where guests could mingle, and roam drink in hand, from the dancefloor to the buffet and back again.

 In one corner of the ballroom, on a small, purpose-built raised platform, the little orchestra played a series of popular dance tunes, and couples, young and old, circled the floor just as they had done five years earlier.
-All around them, people gathered in little groups and laughed and talked then laughed again.
-Cocktails of all kinds were knocked back in large quantities.
+All around them, people gathered in little groups, laughing and talking.
+Cocktails of all kinds were knocked back in massive quantities.

 And obviously, no one mentioned the dead.